Local Parametric Estimation in High Frequency Data: Consistency in a simple model

 \subsection{The simple model}

 We focus on a simple setting in this section.
-First, we work with $d_r := 2$.
-Also, we assume that the observations occur at equidistant time intervals $\Delta \tau_n := \frac{T}{n}$, so that $\tau_{i,n} = \frac{i}{n} T$ and thus $R_{i,n}^{(2)} := \Delta \tau_n$ is deterministic.
-For the rest of Section \ref{outline}, we will forget about the second component of the returns $R_{i,n}$, which doesn't provide us any further information, and pretend that $R_{i,n}$ is real-valued.
-The parametric model is assumed to be very simple.
+First, we work with one dimensional returns, i.e. $d := 1$.
+Also, we assume that the observations are regular, so that $\tau_{i,n} = \frac{i}{n} T$.
+The parametric model is assumed to be very simple, in particular there is no past dependence in the returns.
 It assumes that there exists a parameter $\theta^* \in K$ such that $R_{i,n}$ are independent and identically distributed (IID) random functions of $\theta^*$.
-If we introduce $U_{i,n}$ an adequate IID sequence of random variables with distribution $U$, we can express the returns as
+If we introduce $U_{i,n}$ an adequate IID sequence of random variables with distribution $U$ which can depend on $n$, we can express the returns as

 where $F_n(x,y)$ is a non-random function.
 In (\ref{paramret}), $U_{i,n}$ can be seen as the \emph{random innovation}.